OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 # OWASP AI Exchange
-Living document for worldwide exchange of AI security expertise.
+Open source living document for worldwide exchange of AI security expertise.
+Our mission is to be the authorative source for consensus, foster alignment, and drive collaboration among initiatives.

 Maintained here at [owaspai.org](http://owaspai.org).